pydantic/pydantic/docs/usage/types/custom.md

 !!! warning
     This is an advanced technique that you might not need in the beginning.
-In most of the cases you will probably be fine with standard *pydantic* models.
+In most of the cases you will probably be fine with standard Pydantic models.

 You can use
 [Generic Classes](https://docs.python.org/3/library/typing.html#typing.Generic) as